Aliraza786ggsg/guildboard/README.md

 ## Contributing

-See [[CONTRIBUTING.md](CONTRIBUTING.md)](https://github.com/TomasPlatero/guildboard/wiki/Contribution-Guide) for guidelines and code standards.
+See the [Contribution Guide](https://github.com/TomasPlatero/guildboard/wiki/Contribution-Guide) in the wiki for guidelines and code standards.

 ## Security